 - Cyclists can choose to ride in the bike lane, shoulder or travel lane and should base their decision on the road conditions and their safety.

 - Some designated roads are closed to bicycles for safety reasons and cyclists may not violate these laws for any reason.

 - Children must follow the same laws as adult cyclists.

 For a cyclist, riding on the road is dangerous enough but riding at night can be fatal if you don’t take the necessary precautions.
-Anyone riding at night must have a white front light (not a reflector) and a red rear reflector that is visible for 500 feet attached to their bike at all times.
+Anyone riding at night must have a white front light (not a reflector) that is visible from 600 feet, and a red rear reflector attached to their bike at all times.
+The cyclist may also have a red rear taillight that is visible for 500 feet, however, that is optional.
 Most drivers do not look for bicycles on the road so it is important for cyclists to take every safety precaution seriously when deciding to ride a bike.
 And remember, not following these laws will result in a possible ticket and fine!

 Now I know you are wondering why I haven’t mentioned helmets, the single most effective way for a cyclists to protect themselves.
 Currently in Washington State there is no law requiring helmet use, however some cities and counties like Tacoma and King County do require cyclists to wear a helmet while riding.
 But even if it weren’t required, would you really want to risk your life to ride without a helmet?
 In 2008, 714 cyclists were killed on U.S. roads and of those accidents 91% of the cyclists were not wearing a helmet.
 Just imagine how many of those fatal accidents could have been avoided if the cyclists had been wearing a helmet.